bishopdynamics/cuestack/README.md

 We provide prebuilt binaries for Windows here: [dist](dist).

-For CueStack, ViscaAgent, and VoicemeeterAgent, you will need a config file, see [Quick Start](CueStack/README.md#quick-start) or start with an example from here: [CueStack/example-configs](CueStack/example-configs)
+For CueStack, and VoicemeeterAgent, you will need a config file, see [Quick Start](CueStack/README.md#quick-start) or start with an example from here: [CueStack/example-configs](CueStack/example-configs)

+There are no prebuilt ViscaAgent binaries for Windows, as it is not supported on Windows.

 You may need to install [Visual C++ Redist 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145), but this is probably only needed for older versions of Windows.